Academic Eligibility is the status that determines whether a student can remain enrolled.

 If a student is on academic probation (i.e. his/her cumulative GPA is below a 2.0), that student's grade record will be evaluated at the end of each semester unless otherwise indicated.
 Students who fail to meet academic eligibility criteria will be subject to suspension or dismissal.

 Students on probation are subject to suspension at the end of each semester if they do not meet the academic eligibility criteria.
-Students entering Clemson for the first time will not be subject to suspension until they have attempted coursework at Clemson for three semesters, excluding summer terms.
+With the exception of students on Academic Alert their second semester, students entering Clemson for the first time will not be subject to suspension until they have attempted coursework at Clemson for three semesters, excluding summer terms.
 Suspended students are ineligible to enroll in classes for the regular academic semester (fall or spring) immediately following the decision to suspend.
 Suspension is for one semester only, and the student is eligible for readmission the following term.
 Learn about the appeals process to avoid being suspended.

 Students reenrolling after a suspension are subject to dismissal at the end of the semester (fall or spring) in which they did not meet the academic eligibility criteria.
 Readmission after dismissal is by appeal only, after at least one calendar year has elapsed.
 If Dismissals are for one calendar year and readmission is by appeal only.
 If the appeal is denied, the student may file subsequent appeals for readmission after an intervening term.
 Dismissed students who are readmitted and again fail to meet the requirements for academic eligibility will be permanently dismissed.
 Permanent dismissal may not be appealed.
 Learn about the appeals process to avoid being suspended.